mastodon/documentation/content/en/admin/config.md

 If you have multiple domains pointed at your Mastodon server, this setting will allow Mastodon to recognize itself when users are addressed using those other domains.
 Separate the domains by commas, e.g. `foo.com,bar.com`

-#### `AUTHORIZED_FETCH` {#authorized_fetch}
+#### `AUTHORIZED_FETCH`

 Also called "secure mode".
 When set to `true`, the following changes occur:

 - Mastodon will stop generating linked-data signatures for public posts, which prevents them from being re-distributed efficiently but without precise control.
 Since a linked-data object with a signature is entirely self-contained, it can be passed around without making extra requests to the server where it originates.
 - Mastodon will require HTTP signature authentication on ActivityPub representations of public posts and profiles, which are normally available without any authentication.
 Profiles will only return barebones technical information when no authentication is supplied.
-- Mastodon will require any REST/streaming API access to have a user context (i.e. having gone through an OAuth authorization screen with an active user), when normally some API endpoints are available without any authentication.
+- Prior to v4.0.0: Mastodon will require any REST/streaming API access to have a user context (i.e. having gone through an OAuth authorization screen with an active user), when normally some API endpoints are available without any authentication.

 As a result, through the authentication mechanism and avoiding re-distribution mechanisms that do not have your server in the loop, it becomes possible to enforce who can and cannot retrieve even public content from your server, e.g. servers whose domains you have blocked.